-- c) Occupational Health and Safety All site works must comply with the occupational health and safety requirements of the New South Wales Work Cover Authority. - d) Toilet Facilities e) Traffic control plan(s) for the site
+c) Occupational Health and Safety

+All site works must comply with the occupational health and safety requirements of the New South Wales Work Cover Authority.

+d) Toilet Facilities

 During excavation, demolition and construction phases, toilet facilities are to be provided on the site, at the rate of one toilet for every twenty (20) persons or part of twenty (20) persons employed at the site.
 Details must be shown on the plan.